 Yupo watercolor paper can not be the perfect paper for acrylics as it is not really absorbent.
 But it still can be one of your experiments.

-Watercolor paper comes individually, in blocks, pads or even on boards.
+Watercolor paper comes individually, in blocks, pads, or even on boards.
 The best way to go is to buy a block, e.i.
-Arches Watercolor Blocks of 10 Sheets can cost around $35, it is a good brand with great reviews.
+Cranson Watercolor pads will cost only around $10 for 9×12′.

-Fabric loves acrylic and it is such a great way to create custom clothes or installations!
+Fabric loves acrylic and it is such a great way to create custom clothes or installations and you can definitely use acrylic paint on fabric!
+Be careful, you need special paint “for fabric”.

-Acrylic paint is permanent on fabric which is good when you paint on it and quite a bad news if you accidentially poured some paint on clothing (hey, turn it into a custom piece!), as acrylics are very hard to wash off.
+Acrylic paint is permanent on fabric which is good when you paint on it and quite bad news if you accidentally poured some paint on clothing (hey, turn it into a custom piece!), as acrylics are very hard to wash off.

-You can paint on denim, leather, silk – almost any kind of fabric.
+You can paint on denim, leather, silk – almost any kind of fabric, as well as shoes.

 Tips for painting on fabric: